Buying a small business

 When a landlord and tenant agree to terminate an existing lease before the expiry date, it is known as a termination of lease by agreement or a surrender of lease.

-When negotiating a surrender of lease, before preparing the legal documents, the landlord and tenant should reach agreement on conditions including:-
+Before preparing the legal documents, the landlord and tenant should reach agreement on conditions including:-

 • Date of surrender of lease;